libretro/Lakka-LibreELEC/README.md

   read-only with the exception of /var (containing runtime configuration data).
 * Manual update/downgrade procedure is as follows:
-  Copy the snapshot (.tar) to the 'Update' network share (or /storage/.update) on your openelec machine.
+  Copy the snapshot (.tar) to the 'Update' network share (or /storage/.update) on your libreelec machine.
 Your system will automatically upgrade during the next reboot.
 * Automatic mounting of filesystems is supported.
 Devices such as USB Flash sticks can be plugged into a running machine and will be mounted to /media,